NonaSuomy/nonasuomy.github.io/_posts/2016-11-11-Arduino-Create-Agent-Bridge-Arch-Linux.md

 We are not able to establish a secure (HTTPS) connection between the Plugin and the Arduino Web Editor.
 You can try to restart your browser once more, or Download the Installer and run it again.
 Please Write us on the Forum so we can help debugging this issue.
 ```
-**Note:** *note here*

-Now if I hit up the http://create.arduino.cc/getting-started/plugin?page=2 then hit skip for the plugin download as I already have it installed:
+Now if I hit up the <http://create.arduino.cc/getting-started/plugin?page=2> then hit skip for the plugin download as I already have it installed:

 ```